-If you sign and return your proxy without making any selections, your shares will be voted "FOR" each of the director nominees in Proposal 1, "FOR" Proposals 2 and 3 and "ONE YEAR" for Proposal 4.
+If you sign and return your proxy without making any selections, your shares will be voted "FOR" each of the director nominees in Proposal 1 and "FOR" Proposals 2 and 3.
 If other matters properly come before the meeting, the proxy holders will have the authority to vote on those matters for you in their discretion.